dbr/morgan/README.md

    provide the path of the package index via the `--index-path` flag).
 4. Copy the package index to the target environment, if necessary.
 5. Run the server using `python3 server.py`.
 Use `--help` for a full list of flags and options.
-You can also use `morgan server` instead.
+You can also use `morgan serve` instead.

 ### Sample Configuration File